The Best Equipment to Get the Job Done

 Ellison machine for letters (Some congregations make good use of these; we prefer doing lettering on the computer so we can vary size, font, etc. without having to purchase more dies.
 This method saves money, too. )

-Silhouette Cameo cutter (low priority but a really nice addition!)
+Silhouette Cameo or Cricut cutter (low priority but a really nice addition!)